vaojin-dev/InvisibleItemFramesLite/README.md

 3. Restart your server
 4. Craft your item frames :)

+## Migrating from v2 to v3

+Server admins are expected to update their configuration to replace any legacy chat formatting with Adventure's MiniMessage formatting: https://docs.advntr.dev/minimessage/format.
+Alternatively, if you wish, you may simply delete the config file and a fresh one will automatically be generated on the next server restart.

 ## Contributing

 Code is licensed under MPLv2, as per the original.
 See [LICENSE-MPL](./LICENSE-MPL) for details.